 Following surgery, you can expect a 4 to 6 week rehabilitation period before returning to play.
-The aim of rehabilitation is to gradually improving the strength and flexibility of the pelvic muscles.
-In particular you should avoid sudden twisting and turning movements which may aggravate the injury.
+The aim of rehabilitation is to gradually improve the strength and flexibility of the pelvic muscles.
+In particular, you should avoid sudden twisting and turning movements which may aggravate the injury.

 Physiotherapy for Gilmore’s Groin has changed throughout the years.
 Originally only professional athletes would have an operation.
 This is because they had daily access to a physiotherapist.
 The key to recovery after the operation is related to rehabilitation, the key being that the fitter the patient is before the operation, the quicker they will recover.

 Your core muscles are the ones which need strengthening.
 These include Transversus abdominis and Multifidus.
 These act as stabilizing muscles for the trunk and pelvis.
 The Transversus abdominis muscle stabilizes the trunk by acting as a natural corset and the Multifidus muscles run along the spine attaching to the vertebrae.
 It is usual to contract both of these muscles together to increase the stability of the spinal column.

 First, you should learn how to contract, or ‘engage’ your core muscles.
 You can then gradually progress the difficulty of exercises you perform whilst maintaining core contraction.

 Read more on Core strengthening.

 It is also important to strengthen the groin muscles, known as the adductors.
 There are both short and long adductor muscles and so these exercises should be performed with the knee both straight (long adductors) and bent (short adductors) to work both sets.

 Whilst core strengthening is performed initially, these exercises can begin as soon as they are pain-free to perform.
 Start very gently, allowing plenty of recovery time (2 days initially) between sessions.
 If there is a pain, then stop immediately.